narratum2/good-hands-lisbon/content/blog/seasonal-beauty-lisbon-guide.md

 keywords: ["lisbon beauty seasonal", "lisbon climate skincare", "beauty tips portugal", "summer skincare lisbon", "winter beauty lisbon"]
 ---

-# Seasonal Beauty Guide: Lisbon's Climate & Your Skincare Routine
+# Seasonal Beauty Guide for Lisbon's Climate

-**Last Updated:** January 15, 2025

-Lisbon isn&apos;t just another European city—it&apos;s a Mediterranean paradise with 300 days of sunshine, Atlantic breezes, and microclimates that can shift neighborhood to neighborhood.
-This unique environment significantly affects your hair, skin, and makeup needs throughout the year.

-Whether you&apos;re a Lisbon resident adapting your routine seasonally or a visitor wondering what beauty products to pack, this guide provides expert recommendations from Good Hands&apos; network of local beauty professionals who understand exactly how this climate behaves.
+Lisbon's climate is specific.
+Mediterranean sun, Atlantic wind, 300+ days of sunshine, but also unexpected humidity.
+Your skincare routine from London or New York won't work here.

+This guide breaks down what your hair, skin, and makeup actually need in each season.
+Based on advice from local professionals who deal with this climate every day.

 ---